 Are you one of those people?
 Decide for yourself.
 Check out these three signs that fear is holding you back from content marketing success:

-You avoid risk-taking & take care not to stand out
+You avoid risk-taking and take care not to stand out

 Think standing out is scary?
 Well, blending in is much more terrifying.
 I’m talking “finding out what hot dogs are actually made of” terrifying, here.